U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 Do we only report net metering customers who put electricity back on the grid?

 No. All customers having a net metering application should be reported, whether or not they produce enough electricity to sell back to the utility.

 How do we figure out the installed net metering capacity?

 The 'installed net metering capacity' is the sum of capacities of all customers within the specified group.
 For example, if you have 5 Residential Photovoltaic customers who each have an installed capacity of 0.01 MW (10 kW), then the Residential Photovoltaic installed net metering capacity should be reported as 0.05 MW (50 kW).
 Remember to report in MW, up to 3 decimal places.
 The installed capacity should be detailed in each customer's interconnection agreement, and should be reported as AC capable.
-Capacities should not exceed limits set up by each state, which can be found on the Database of State Incentive for Renewable and Efficiency's website.
+Capacities should not exceed limits set up by each state.

 What if the Installed Net Metering Capacity is too small to enter in MW, even with 3 decimal places?

 In that case, enter the smallest amount possible (0.001 MW) and then add a footnote with the actual amount.

 For the EIA-861, do we report the net metering customer count as a monthly average, like on other schedules?

 No. For net metering, use the December customer count.